-Middlefield International Limited ("MIL") has prepared an assessment of fair value based on the FCA's guidelines which includes consideration of the fund's relative performance, investment process, costs and charges, quality of service, comparable market rates and economies of scale.
+Middlefield International Limited ("MIL"), as advisor to Middlefield Canadian Income PCC ("MCT"), has prepared an assessment of fair value based on the FCA's guidelines which includes consideration of the fund's relative performance, investment process, costs and charges, quality of service, comparable market rates and economies of scale.
 Based on this assessment, MIL has concluded that MCT is providing value to its investors.
-The Assessment of Value can be found on the website under Other Reports and Filings https://middlefield.com/funds/uk-funds/middlefield-canadian-income-trust/middlefield-canadian-income-trust-information/middlefield-canadian-income-trust-documents/.
+The assessment of value can be found on the website under Other Reports and Filings www.middlefield.co.uk.